RudolfVonKrugstein/jshaskell-blog/6_BreakoutImproved/BreakoutImproved.md

 ## Startup and key events

 As said earlier, we step the main wire on every key event.
 But besides that the key event and startup functions look very similar to the [last post][last].
 Also the drawing function has been extended to draw bullets and fading blocks.
+To produce the game state to draw, the wire is step with "Update".
 See [here][BreakoutImproved.hs] if you want to see the code.

 ## Key events

 In netwire an Event is a Wire that behaves as the identity wire when the event occurs and inhibits when the event does not occure.
 There are many functions to create events in [netwire][netwireEvents].
 Most require the inhibition type of the wire to be a monoid.
 That is very useful for switching on events.
 For now just accept that, you will see later.

-So we create events that produce when the input event is a certein key down or release event:
+So we create events that produce when the input event is a certain key down or release event:

 ```haskell
 keyPress :: (Monad m, Monoid e) => Int -> Event e m InputEvent